Unleash/unleash/website/docs/how-to/how-to-define-custom-context-fields.md

 Custom context fields are an Enterprise-only feature and were introduced in Unleash 3.2.28.
 :::

 This guide shows you how to create [custom context field for the Unleash Context](../user_guide/unleash-context.md#custom-context-fields).
 You can use custom context fields for [strategy constraints](../advanced/strategy-constraints.md) and for [custom stickiness calculations](../advanced/stickiness.md#custom-stickiness).
+If there are [standard Unleash Context fields](../user_guide/unleash-context.md#structure) missing from the context fields page, you can use the same steps to add them too.

 ## Step 1: Navigate to the context field creation form {#step-1-navigate-to-context-fields}